 Overall, the use of DZR Brass in producing products such as Ball Valves extends the lifespan of a system.
 Yet, it reduces the hazards of leakage (such as pollution).
 Installers and Specifiers must seek out DZR and WR.

 There are numerous varieties of DZR Brass available for incorporation into manufactured goods.
 DZR Brass must have a zinc level below 15% to prevent dezincification.
-Yet, the addition of inhibitors permits the brass to have a more excellent zinc content.
+Yet, adding inhibitors permits the brass to have a more excellent zinc content.
 DZR Brass is offered in CW6265, CW602N, and CW626N specifications for brass rods with a lower zinc percentage than conventional brass rods.